tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-skillset.md

 ---
-title: Create Skillset (REST api-version=2019-05-06-Preview) - Azure Search | Microsoft Docs
+title: Create Skillset (Azure Search Service REST API) | Microsoft Docs
 description: A skillset is a collection of cognitive skills that comprise an enriched indexing pipeline in Azure Search.

 ms.manager: cgronlun